Single Touch Payroll

 How will it work?

 All the major accounting and payroll software providers have stated they will be compliant with the reporting requirements by 1 July 2018.
-We expect they will have the facility to report directly to the ATO from within the software.

 - The ATO will gain greater visibility of all employers, enabling earlier activity to ensure the employer is paying their Pay As You Go Withholding tax (PAYGW) and their Superannuation Guarantee Contribution.
 PAYGW is the income tax employers must withhold on behalf of their employees and then pay to the ATO monthly or quarterly on the Business Activity Statement (BAS).